-To create a report, right-click (ctrl-click on OS X) an item or a selection of items in the center column and select “Generate Report from Selected Item(s)…”.
+To create a report, right-click (ctrl-click on macOS) an item or a selection of items in the center pane and select “Generate Report from Selected Item(s)…”.
 You can also right-click a collection in the left column and select “Generate Report from Collection”.

 While Zotero has not been designed to be an outlining tool, you can create outlines from notes.
 By default, reports list child notes together with their parent items.
 To include child notes in your outline and separate them from their parent items, change the “extensions.zotero.report.combineChildItems” hidden preference to “false”.

 Then, to build your outline, add an outline number at the beginning of each note you want to include, e.g. 1.1, 1.2, 2.1.
-Select the notes, right-click (control-click on OS X) the selection, and select “Generate Report from Selected Items…” from the menu.
+Select the notes in Zotero, then right-click and generate a report from them.

-If you are working with a large number of notes and you do not want to manually select each one, tags and advanced searches can make life easier.
-First tag each note with a description, such as “chapter one”.
-Then create an advanced search for “item type” [is] “note” and “tag” [is] “chapter one”.
-Now save the advanced search.
-Right-click on your saved search and select “Generate Report from Saved Search…”.
+If you are working with a large number of notes and you do not want to manually select each one, Tags and Advanced Searches can make life easier.
+First, tag each note with a description, such as “chapter one” or “methods”.
+Then create an Advanced Search for “Item Type” “is” “Note” and “Tag” “is” “chapter one”.
+Save the Advanced Search, then right-click the Saved Search and choose “Generate Report from Saved Search…”.
 This will create a report including only the notes tagged “chapter one”.